 Zipporah Camille Thompson is a visual artist and sculptor based in Atlanta, Georgia.
 Thompson explores ritual and alchemical transformations through the unknown and through universals, including death, catastrophe, chaos, and the cosmos.
 Metamorphosed, shapeshifters reflect various archaeological, psychological, and ecological perspectives, as well as a personal investigation of self and identity.

 She received her MFA from the University of Georgia and her BFA from the University of North Carolina Charlotte.
 Her work has been featured in a number of print and online publications.
 She has shown at the Zuckerman Museum of Art, Trestle Gallery in Brooklyn, Rogue Space in Chelsea, the Georgia Museum of Art, and Whitespace Gallery in Atlanta, GA, as well as a host of other venues and spaces.
 Her work is included in numerous private collections.
 Zipporah Camille Thompson is a 2016 Artadia (Atlanta) Finalist, a Hambidge Distinguished Fellow, a former resident of ACRE Projects and Elsewhere Museum, and is a Hambidge Creative Hive Project Artist.
-She is represented by Whitespace in Atlanta, GA.
+Thompson is most recently a recipient of the Zenobia Scholarship Award for residency at the Watershed Center for the Ceramic Arts, in Newcastle, ME, a 2018 NCECA Multicultural Fellow, and a 2018 Idea Capital Research & Development Travel grantee.
+She is currently a selected artist for The Creatives Program, with studio residency at The Goat Farm.
+Thompson is represented by Whitespace Gallery in Atlanta, GA.